adamkimmins/Armonia/README.md

 | **5** | **Project Storage**        | Future plans include a limited cloud database for polished projects.
 Users can store, retrieve, and remix anywhere.                                                                     |
 | **6** | **Localization**           | An eventual Language localization for both English and l'Italiano.
 Dopotutto il nome è italiano.                                                                                        |

 ## **Design Philosophy**

-Armonia aims to emulate the **feel of coding in a music IDE**; a calm, expressive space where your workflow has space to breathe.
+Armonia aims to emulate the **feel of grassroots in a music IDE**; a calm, expressive space where your workflow has space to breathe.
 UI is focused on clarity, warmth, and familiarity.
-Designed with grassroots inspiration and minimalism.
+Designed with earthy and clean inspiration and minimalism.

 ---